Economic violence: As a structural force

 Environmental scientist Vandana Shiva stresses the point that economic violence is inherent and essential to the structural integrity of capitalism.
 She offers contemporary examples of the forms seen in feudal Europe, such as land dispossession in India forcing farmers to abandon subsistence lifestyles for low-paying jobs under inhumane conditions.
 Shiva notes that these changes are justified by the Indian government and trade entities such as the World Bank through assertions that agriculture has become nonviable due to plummeting crop prices, and the idea that India "must industrialize to [achieve] economic growth."
 Shiva challenges these claims as specious, arguing that crop prices are low due to the trade reforms themselves, and that Indian farmers are overwhelmingly opposed to being dispossessed of their lands and forced to join the workforce.
 She notes that land dispossession has been met with fierce resistance, which in turn has led to violent state repression.
-Examples include the Jaitapur Nuclear Power Project protest in 2011, in which police open fired on Landless Movement protesters, killing one and critically injuring eight others.
+Examples include the Jaitapur Nuclear Power Project protest in 2011, in which police opened fire on Landless Movement protesters, killing one and critically injuring eight others.

 Anthropologist David Harvey cites "considerable evidence that the transition to capitalist development was and continues to be vitally contingent upon the stance of the state."
 In this sense, he claims that the economic reforms of feudal Europe which enabled its eventual transition to capitalism should not be understood as an isolated historic event, but as a seamless and ongoing process which spread from Europe through global colonial conquest and which continues to assert itself through contemporary neoliberal trade policies, financial entities, and state actors.
 He notes that infinite growth is a central tenet of capitalism, requiring an infinite supply of natural resources and human labor which must be acquired through violent force and economic coercion of those who may oppose it.
 He calls this process accumulation by dispossession.